INSTRUCTIONS FOR USE (to self, for later): If you load this page with a “?case=2:23-cv-00310” (link, no quotes), then it should pull the case name and IP address from a database that I created.

 How does Strike 3 Holdings LLC track alleged copyright infringers?

 Strike 3 Holdings LLC tracks alleged copyright infringers by their IP addresses.
-As you can see by the title of your lawsuit, “,” they have isolated at least one IP address which has been assigned to you on a particular date and time.
+As you can see by the title of your lawsuit, “No case name found.,” they have isolated at least one IP address which has been assigned to you on a particular date and time.
 There could be others as well.

 When you use file sharing software that allows you to download and upload files from the internet, you leave footprints of where you have been (for example, look here to the “I Know What You Download” page, and enter the IP address from your patent-attorney-texas lawsuit.